-The Title IX Formal Process is utilized if allegations are made that PLU's Sexual Misconduct policy in its Code of Student Conduct has been violated by a current student to the extent that meets the definition and jurisdiction of the federal Title IX regulations.
-Title IX Prohibited Conduct Formal Process July 2021
+1. The Title IX Prohibited Conduct Process is utilized if allegations are made that PLU's Sexual Misconduct policy has been violated by a current student or employee to the extent that meets the definition and jurisdiction of the current federal Title IX regulations.
+Title IX Prohibited Conduct Procedures July 31, 2024

-The Title IX Coordinator is advised of and monitors all allegations of conduct that may constitute sexual harassment, sexual violence, or any other sexual misconduct as they are filed in, investigated and determined through either the UDRC process, the Student Conduct process, or the Title IX Formal Process.
+The Title IX Coordinator is advised of and monitors all allegations of conduct that may constitute sex discrimination, sex-based harassment, sexual violence, or any other sexual misconduct as they are reported.
 The Title IX Coordinator will, in their sole discretion, decide whether further investigation is necessary to determine whether a violation of Title IX may have occurred.
 If a formal complaint is filed, the university is obligated to respond.
-The Dean of Students and all UDRC Committee Members have been designated as Title IX Deputies and may actively participate in the Student Conduct and Dispute Resolution processes, respectively.
+The Dean of Students and the Director of Human Resources have been designated as Title IX Deputies and may actively participate in a sexual misconduct investigation.
 A Title IX Formal Process Team has been assembled, all appointed by the University President, to facilitate the federally required Title IX response procedures.
 All final determinations by any of the forementioned groups are forwarded to the Title IX Coordinator for review.
-It is possible for a student to be found "Responsible" and sanctioned for a violation of the Sexual Misconduct policy in the Student Code of Conduct, even if the conduct has not violated Title IX.